 Students will be called upon by name to address concepts from the readings and ongoing discussion.
 Students should take the time and effort to read the materials when they are assigned and be prepared to actively participate in discussion of the topics, using both citations of the readings and their own defended views.
 Small group discussions during class will only enhance learning if each participant is prepared to contribute to the group's learning.
 Regular attendance is expected and will enhance your grade simply because you will have knowledge necessary to complete assignments that might not otherwise be available except from class discussion.
-If you will miss a lesson it is expected that you will notify the professor before the lesson and plan on attending by Zoom.
-If you cannot attend by Zoom, it is expected that you will initiate (or participate in an initiated) discussion on Canvas.
+If you will miss a lesson, it is expected that you will notify the professor before the lesson and plan to observe the Zoom recording.
+Further, it is expected that you will initiate (or participate in an initiated) discussion on Canvas for any missed class meetings.